|Type||File converter, PUP, browser hijacker|

 - Guide 1: How to Remove ConvertBox Toolbar from Windows.

-- Guide 2: Get rid of ConvertBox Toolbar from Mac OS X.
+- Guide 2: Get rid of ConvertBox Toolbar on Mac OS X.

-- Guide 3: Remove ConvertBox Toolbar from Google Chrome.
+- Guide 3: Remove ConvertBox Toolbar in Google Chrome.

 - Guide 4: Erase ConvertBox Toolbar from Mozilla Firefox.